 This courses teaches how to apply the tools of economic reasoning to a variety of topics in which businesses create or react or public policies.
-The central ideas are Surplus Changes, Efficiency, and Incentives.
+The central ideas are surplus, rent-seeking, and incentives.
 Changes in economic surplus--- consumer and producer surplus at its simplest--- show who gains and loses from policies, and hence predicts how a business is most likely will react in the public arena.
 A policy is "efficient" if it maximizes the sum of everyone's surplus, and this is the benchmark for creating policy that maximizes social wealth.
-Any policy provides Incentives as a result of its effect on surplus, and care must be taken that these incentives lead to the desired outcome.
+Rent-seeking is the attempt by different interest groups to use the political process to transfer surplus from other groups to themselves.
+Rent-seeking is one source of inefficiency.
+Any policy provides incentives as a result of its effect on surplus, and care must be taken that these incentives lead to the desired outcome.
 Understanding how to apply these three ideas is a major objective for an economics education.
 The hardest part is learning how to apply them in different contexts, which is the aim of this course.
 In the course of so doing, students will also learn the facts involved in a wide variety of public policy problems in government regulation, ranging from antitrust laws to pollution regulation, public-utility pricing, labor policy, and the safety of consumer products.

 INTEGRITY AND HONESTY